openstack/nova/doc/source/user/launch-instance-from-volume.rst

    - ``NAME``.
 The name for the server.

-   See :doc:`block-device-mapping` for more details on these parameters.
+   See the `nova boot`_ command documentation and :doc:`block-device-mapping` for more details on these parameters.

+   .. note:: As of the Stein release, the ``openstack server create`` command
+      does not support creating a volume-backed server from a source image like the ``nova boot`` command.
+The next steps will show how to create a bootable volume from an image and then create a server from that boot volume using the ``openstack server create`` command.

 #.
 Create a bootable volume from an image.
 Cinder makes a volume bootable
    when ``--image`` parameter is passed.